numfocus/DISCOVER-Cookbook/DISCOVER/02_minimal_measures.md

 ***As a general rule, we encourage conference organizers to implement all the 🍎 measures and at least one of the ✅ suggestions.***

-Making your conference inclusive and encouraging diversity is a breeze!
+Making your conference inclusive and encouraging diversity is a achievable.
+The measures below are explained in more depth in the other pages of this Cookbook.

 ## What are the easiest and most impactful measures?

  Just follow the measures below.
-The are explained in more depth in the other pages of this Cookbook.
+They are explained in more depth in the other pages of this Cookbook.
 Measures that are **easy to implement** and have a **strong positive impact** are &quot;low-hanging fruit&quot; and marked with a red apple emoji: 🍎.
 Measures that take more effort but have considerable impact are marked with a green checkmark: ✅.

 ## [Organizing Committee](03_organizing_committee.md)